Costa Rica in May: Is it Worth a Visit?

 Conclusion: Costa Rica in May

-In conclusion, visiting Costa Rica in May offers a unique experience.
+In conclusion, May is a great month to visit Costa Rica for a fun and unique experience.
 Get ready for sunny days, afternoon rains, and lush landscapes!

 While May is part of the rainy season, don’t let the occasional showers dampen your spirits.
 Just remember to pack lightweight rain gear, insect repellent, and you’ll have an amazing experience!